Can Stress Cause Headaches? Symptoms, Triggers & Quick Relief

 Tension Headaches

-The most common type is linked to stress.
+Most common type linked to stress.
 Often described as a tight band or pressure around the head.

 Migraine Headaches